 The prison authorities restrict access to any material deemed “politically sensitive.”
 He may not receive books, flyers and other documents that may be considered forms of political proselytism.

-Last friday, a journalist and photographer from the spanish paper ABC accompanied López’s wife, Lilian Tontori and her two children to Ramo Verde.
+Last Friday, a journalist and photographer from the Spanish paper ABC accompanied López’s wife, Lilian Tintori and her two children to Ramo Verde.
 According to this report, they were held against their will inside the compound for over three hours.
 The photographer’s camera was confiscated and he was interrogated at length.
 As punishment for having brought members of the press to Ramo Verde, Lilian has been told she will not be allowed to visit Leopoldo today, on his birthday, or for the next two weeks.